 photo by Leigh Vogel

-This feature appears in the print edition of August 2013.
+This story appears in the print issue of August 2013.